oscargtoro/holbertonschool-machine_learning/pipeline/0x00-pandas/README.md

 - Converts the timestamp values to datatime values.
 - Displays only the Datetime and Close columns.

-Executing this file, using Bitcoin's coinbase dataset from *2014-12-01*, should give this output:
+Executing this file, using Bitcoin's coinbase dataset from *2014-12-01* to *2019-01-09*, should give this output:

 ```
                    Datetime    Close